Expected Runtime by Battery Size and Voltage

 Frequently Asked Questions

-How long does a cordless chainsaw battery last before it needs to be replaced?
+How long does a cordless chainsaw battery last?

-Can I use a higher Ah battery in my cordless chainsaw for more runtime?
+Can a higher Ah battery give more chainsaw runtime?

 Why is my battery dying faster than it used to?